dfelinto/blender-manual/manual/files/import_export/usd.rst

 - Volume

-For more information on how the various data types are handled, see the following descriptions of the import options.
+For more information on how the various data types are handled, see the following descriptions of the `Import Options`_.

 Xform and Scope Primitives